Best and Safest Reusable Water Bottles

 The reusable water bottle is made from aluminum with an EcoCare liner that is BPA and phthalate free.
 The bottles are 100% recyclable.

 Leak-Proof: Absolutely no leaking – as long as you remember to close the spout before putting the cap on.
 If you only put the cap on – you’re in trouble.
 But if used properly, you should feel very secure putting this water bottle into your bag.

-Taste of Water: Just like the Klean Kanteen above, my husband thought this bottle left a metallic aftertaste and I thought it tasted completely normal.
+Taste of Water: Just like the Klean Kanteen (reviewed above), my husband thought this bottle left a metallic aftertaste and I thought it tasted completely normal.
 Maybe there are metallic people and non-metallic people.
 Best to figure out which one you are.
 My kids have no complaints about the taste of the water but keep in mind, these are the same kids that will think nothing of drinking 3 day old water that happens to be sitting by their bedside.

 Fits Ice Cubes: I thought there was no way ice cubes would fit into this bottle but I was wrong!
 Standard ice cubes go right in one at a time.

 Outside Condensation: There is a bit of condensation after I fill it with ice cold water.

 Keeps Water Cool: Keeps water reasonably cool but after several hours, it was room temperature.

 Ease of Cleaning: Your standard kitchen brush will NOT fit in this water bottle.
 You will need one of those more narrow brushes that is meant for cleaning baby bottles.